magpie-ea/magpie-v3-docs/docs/03_deploying_experiments/05_hosting_on_github.md

 [GitHub](https://github.com) is a code hosting and collaboration platform which lends itself naturally to publishing your experiment code as Open Source.
-In addition to hosting source code, GitHub also allows hosting websites using its [Github Pages](https://pages.github.com/) feature.
+In addition to hosting source code, GitHub also allows hosting websites using its [GitHub Pages](https://pages.github.com/) feature.

 Magpie's project template (the one you get, when running `magpie new`) already contains a working GitHub Workflow for deploying to GitHub Pages.
 This means, when you push your project to GitHub, it will automatically build the experiment and commit the output